jungle-memory/gene-research/lymph-node-patterns/README.md

 You do it all on your computer.

 ![citizen-science-lymph-node-patterns-2](https://blog.junglememory.com/wp-content/uploads/2022/05/citizen-science-lymph-node-patterns-2.png)

-Their research hypothesis is that if a lymph node has many germinal center, then the patient is experiencing an active immune response.

-The research is relevant because breast cancer patients who have lymph nodes containing many germinal centers generally have a better prognosis.

 The researchers will use your work to help improve their AI model that helps identify and predict the prognosis for breast cancer patients.